HassanSajjad-302/iso-papers/my-paper.md

 // This is sent when the compiler needs something else than a module.
 // isHeaderUnit is set when the compiler knows that it is a header-unit.
 // If findInclude flag is provided, then the compiler sends logicalName,
-// Otherwise compiler sends the full path. struct CTBNonModule
+// Otherwise the compiler sends the full path. struct CTBNonModule
 {
     bool isHeaderUnit = false;